gabrielcedran/rocketseat-authn-authz/fe/README.md

 The best option to persistent store data is.... cookies :).

-Suggested library: nookies (Next cOOKIES :P).
+Suggested library: nookies ("N"ext c"OOKIES" :P).
 It provides good integration with NextJS.